Establishing a Search String to Detect Secondary Studies in Software Engineering: Study Design

+We converted our RQs into two perspectives in order to analyze data and answer the RQs.
+The perspectives are detailed next.

-\textbf{-- Perspective 1 (Structured analysis):} \textbf{RQ1:} \textit{Which terms should be used to detect secondary studies for tertiary studies?} The focus was to identify terms and synonyms that compose search strings created to detect secondary studies.
-As shown in Figure \ref{method}, the structured analysis was performed in two steps.
-During step 1.1, we considered string terms related to secondary studies, i.e., terms related to research domain were not considered.
-During step 1.2, these terms were organized in a list to reveal the terms and their synonyms most used by researchers to detect secondary studies.
-The results are presented in Section \ref{RQ1} -- (RQ1).
+\textbf{-- Perspective 1 - Structured analysis (RQ1):} The focus was to identify terms and synonyms that compose search strings created to detect secondary studies in SE.
+The structured analysis was performed in two steps.
+During Step 1.1, we considered string terms related to secondary studies.
+Terms related to research domain (e.g. ``software testing'', ``agile'', etc.) were not considered since they are not relevant for our analysis and they do not impact secondary studies terms results.
+In Step 1.2, these terms were organized in a list to reveal the terms and their synonyms most used by researchers to detect secondary studies.
+The results are presented in Section \ref{RQ1}.

-\textbf{-- Perspective 2 (Search field):} \textbf{RQ2:} \textit{What is the preferable field(s) to search secondary studies: (e.g. titles alone or titles and abstracts together, among others)?} The focus was to identify preferable field(s) (search in title alone, or abstract alone, or title and abstract together, etc.) to detect secondary studies for tertiary studies.
+\textbf{-- Perspective 2 - Search field (RQ2):} The focus was to identify preferable field(s) (search in title alone, or abstract alone, or title and abstract together, etc.) to detect secondary studies in SE.
 The analysis was executed in two steps.
-Initially, during step 2.1, we listed the secondary studies included in each tertiary study and downloaded all of them.
-A total of 337 were detected, however one study was not available for download, totalizing 336 studies.
-In the sequence, step 2.2, we checked the appearance of string terms in title, abstract and keywords of each secondary study.
-The results are showed in Section \ref{RQ2} -- (RQ2).
+Initially, during Step 2.1, we listed the secondary studies included in each tertiary study and downloaded all of them.
+A total of 337 were detected, however one study was not available for download, totaling 336 studies.
+Then, in Step 2.2, we checked the occurrence of string terms in the title, abstract and keywords of each secondary study.
+The results are showed in Section \ref{RQ2}.

-We used a data extraction form to extract information and enable to answer our RQs.
-The extracted data is available online on \textit{http://goo.gl/k5bNp6}.
+We used a data extraction form to extract data from the selected studies and be able to answer our RQs.
+The extracted data is available online\footnotemark[\value{footnote}].

-\section{RQ1: Which terms should be used to detect secondary studies for tertiary studies?}
+\section{RQ1: Which terms should be used to detect secondary studies in SE?}

 Considering the seven tertiary studies selected by us, we extracted and grouped in a single list all search string terms used to find secondary studies.
-These terms were counted and the numbers of appearance are listed in Table \ref{tbl:occurrence}.
+As mentioned in Section \ref{methodology} (Perspective 1), we just considered terms related to secondary studies.
+These terms were counted and their number of occurrences are listed in Figure \ref{terms}.